DPGAlliance/publicgoods-candidates/README.md

         "SDGs": [REQUIRED, Array of objects listing SDGs by number and name], "type": [REQUIRED, Array of strings, multiple choice from "software", "data", "standards"], "repositoryURL": "OPTIONAL: Link to main repository",
-        "sectors:" [OPTIONAL: Array of strings - List of sectors that this nominee addresses.]
+        "sectors": [OPTIONAL: Array of strings - List of sectors that this nominee addresses.]
         "organizations": [REQUIRED, Array of objects:
                 {
                         "name": "REQUIRED - Name of the organization",